titusngkk/Capstone/README.md

 # Capstone
 Group 8B Capstone

-This is the main repositroy for our Capstonse Algotrading project.
+This is the main repository for our Capstone Algo Trading project.

 Please always remember to
 1) git add .